w2ak/tpt-inf224-tp1/README.md

 ### Step 8.1

 Template specialization was not needed.
 We do not need the program to work if someones tries to use `Group<X>` for `X` not a subclass of `Multimedia`.

+### Step 8.2

+Added a few corrections.
+By using `const` it is possible to tell the compiler when something should not be (or will not be) modified.